bentoBAUX/Parallax-Mapping-with-Self-Shadowing/README.md

 # Physically Based Parallax Occlusion Mapping with Self-Shadowing in Unity

-This project demonstrates **Physically Based Parallax Occlusion Mapping (POM)** with self-shadowing in Unity's Built-In Render Pipeline using HLSL.
+This project demonstrates Physically Based Parallax Occlusion Mapping (POM) with self-shadowing in **Unity's Built-In Render Pipeline using HLSL**.
 It compares three shading models: the Unity Standard Shader, Blinn-Phong (Empirical), and Cook-Torrance with Oren-Nayar (Physically Based).
 Each of these models also includes a simpler counterpart utilizing basic parallax mapping, highlighting the differences in depth perception and realism.

 This page is designed to help solidify one's understanding of parallax mapping and explore the advancements that enhance realism while maintaining a relatively low computational cost.